thenexthub/Codira/docs/proposals/ObjCInteroperation.rst

     One interesting corner case

-    don't think anybody will weep too heavily if we scale back those ObjC runtime functions to say that either you can't use them on Swift classes or
+    don't think anybody will weep too heavily if we scale back those ObjC runtime functions to say that either you can't use them on Codira classes or

     restriction: removing the general ability to dynamically add and